-- Let’s assume that you, the affiliate has a niche website.
+- Let’s assume that you, the affiliate has a niche website (here are 50 of them in case you need examples).

-- Let’s also assume that you know how to get traffic to your website.
+- Let’s also assume that you know how to get traffic to your niche website.

 - And finally, let’s assume that you think your only option to sell stuff on your site are things from Amazon only and they cost very little and obviously they’ll give you a small commission too.